wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 ## Overview

-Merge Sort works by recursively breaking down an array into multiple subarrays and then after comparing each of the subarrays it arranges them into ascending or descending order by value and merges them into a single sorted array.
-Here I will illustrate `merge sort`  Leetcode problems in the following languages.
+Merge Sort works by recursively breaking down an array into multiple subarrays and then after comparing each of the subarrays.
+It arranges them into ascending or descending order by value and merges them into a single sorted array.

-- Python 3
-- C++
-- Java

-## Few concepts on merge sort

-Suppose we have an array of integers,
+Suppose we have an array of integers $[6, 5, 3, 1, 8, 7, 2, 4]$.

-`6 5 3 1 8 7 2 4`

-Note: In ``Python`` it is called **list** and in ``C++`` it can be called either **array or vector** and in ``Java`` it is called a **ArrayList**.
+> In Python it is called **list** and in C++ it can be called either **array or vector** and in Java it is called a **ArrayList**.

 Then we can see that merge sort is performed in this way.